 The corresponding author will be solely responsible for ensuring that the revised version of the manuscript incorporating all the submitted corrections receives the approval of all the authors of the manuscript.

 Authors who publish in Bentham OPEN Journals retain copyright to their work.
-Submission of a manuscript to the respective journals implies that all authors have read and agreed to the content of the Copyright Letter or the Terms and Conditions.
 It is a condition of publication that manuscripts submitted to this journal have not been published and will not be simultaneously submitted or published elsewhere.
 Plagiarism is strictly forbidden, and by submitting the article for publication the authors agree that the publishers have the legal right to take appropriate action against the authors, if plagiarism or fabricated information is discovered.
-Once submitted to the journal, the author will not withdraw their manuscript at any stage prior to publication.
+Once submitted to the journal, the author may not withdraw their manuscript at any stage prior to publication.

 Low Text Similarity:

 The text of every submitted manuscript is checked using the Content Tracking mode in iThenticate.
 The Content Tracking mode ensures that manuscripts with an overall low percentage similarity (but which may have a higher similarity from a single source) are not overlooked.
 The acceptable limit for similarity of text from a single source is 5%.
 If the similarity level is above 5%, the manuscript is returned to the author for paraphrasing the text and citing the original source of the copied material.